architect/arc.codes/src/shared/en/aws/guides-data.md

 }
 ```

-`make-person.js` just uses the popular `bcrypt` tool to store a hashed version of the password in DynamoDB
+`make-person.js` uses the popular `bcrypt` tool to store a hashed version of the password in DynamoDB:

 ```javascript
 // src/http/post-signup/make-person.js